danoy30/app-template-custom-shipping-rates/README.md

     ```shell
     npm install
     ```
-   Notice: If using the dockerised approach locally this step is run as part of executing `make up` on the shell
+   **Note:** If using the dockerised approach locally this step is run as part of executing `make up` on the shell

 3. Create a file called `.env.local` in the repo's root folder.
 In that file, paste the required environment variables that you copied during quick deployment.